designmynight/designmynight-developers/hugo/content/faqs/booking-url/index.md

 ## Displaying your Booking URL in a different language

-Collins gives you the option to display your booking widget in the following additional languages:
+Collins gives you the option to display your booking widget in the following languages:

 * Dutch
 * French